 Inheriting a side weakened by player sales, McCarthy rebuilt from youth at Molineux.
 They suffered play-off heartbreak in his first season before finishing seventh the following year.
 But season 2008-09 saw Wolves earn promotion to the Premier League after leading the Championship table for 42 out of 46 games.

-Wolves recorded impressive victories in 2010-11, with a win at Anfield and home wins over Manchester City, Chelsea and Manchester United – the win over the league champions ended their 29 game unbeaten run.
+Wolves recorded impressive victories in 2010-11, with a win at Anfield and home wins over Manchester City, Chelsea and Manchester United – the win over the league champions ended their 29 games unbeaten run.
 Mick remained with Wolves until February 2012 after serving almost six years in charge.
-At the time of his departure, he was the 7th longest serving manager in English football.
+At the time of his departure, he was the 7th longest-serving manager in English football.